neovim/neovim/docs/configuration.md

   `xyz`).
 * `${USER}` - this refers to the Environment Variable `USER`.
-* `${TestIdentifier}` - this variable is not defined, so the user is asked to provide a value interractively when starting debugging.
+* `${TestIdentifier}` - this variable is not defined, so the user is asked to provide a value interactively when starting debugging.
 Vimspector remembers what they said and provides it as the default should they debug again.
 * `${SecretToken}` - this variable is provided by the configuration's `variables` block.
 Its value is taken from the `strip`ped result of running the shell command.
 Note these variables can be supplied by both the debug and adapter configurations and can be either static strings or shell commands.

-# Configuration Format
+## Configuration Format

 All Vimspector configuration is defined in a JSON object.
-The complete specification of this object is available in the [JSON Schema][schema], but the basic format for the configuation object is:
+The complete specification of this object is available in the [JSON Schema][schema], but the basic format for the configuration object is:

 ```
 {